 Ada's Ideas: The Story of Ada Lovelace, the World's First Computer Programmer by Fiona Roberton

-The Bird In Me Flies by Sara Lundberg
+The Bird Within Me by Sara Lundberg

 Berta Hansson grew up on a Swedish farm and dreams of being an artist.
 With her frail mother ill in bed with tuberculosis, she had to take on extra responsibilities.
-Her childhood builds a determination to follow her dreams to be an artist… “Because I have a bird inside me, that must fly where it will…”
+Her childhood builds a determination to follow her dreams to be an artist… “Because I have a bird inside me that must fly where it will…”

 This translated biography prompts discussions on believing in yourself, following your dreams, courage, and determination.